telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-broadcast-domains-and-subnets.md

 host's IPv4 address with its MAC address, which is what is actually used to communicate here on Layer 2.

-When hosts are restarted, however, the ARP table is flushed, so let's start out with a clean ARP table here, too, and populate it again so you can visibly see what's happening.
-First flush `host1`'s ARP table:
+When hosts are restarted, however, the ARP cache is flushed, so let's start out with a clean ARP cache here, too, and populate it again so you can visibly see what's happening.
+First flush `host1`'s ARP cache:

 ```
 ip neighbor flush dev eth0